bio2ds-ucm/stromal-remodeling-egfr-nsclc/README.md

 Three types of data are used in this study.
 Neither is versioned in this repository; all instructions to obtain them are in [`Data/README.md`](Data/README.md).

 - **OSIRESP, OSIREAL and H12O TMA004 cohorts** — NanoString GeoMx Digital Spatial Profiling data from EGFR-mutant NSCLC biopsies collected at Hospital Universitario 12 de Octubre (Madrid).
-Data will be deposited in the Gene Expression Omnibus (GEO) upon publication; the accession number will be added here at that time.
+Data will be deposited in the Gene Expression Omnibus (GEO) upon publication; the accession numbers will be added here at that time.
 - **Cell line persistence data (GSE193258)** — publicly available bulk RNA-seq of EGFR-mutant NSCLC cell lines under osimertinib exposure, downloaded from GEO.
 - **Cell line osimertinib-resistance data** — in-house RNA-seq of H1975 and HCC827 parental vs. resistant cell lines.
 Will be deposited in GEO upon publication.